ZeroAssumptions/aide-de-camp/README.md

 ## Components

 - **core**.
-Traits and error types meant to be used by aide-de-camp eco-system.
+Traits and error types meant to be used by aide-de-camp ecosystem.
 - **runner**.
 Optional module (`runner` feature enabled by default) that contains default implementations of runner, job router and types required for their work.

 [^1]: Currently, only SQLite supported (`aide-de-camp-sqlite`), but PostgreSQL backend is coming soon!